pyt-team/TopoModelX/README.md

 3. Install torch, torch-scatter, torch-sparse with or without CUDA depending on your needs.

-      To install the binaries for PyTorch 2.0.1, simply run:
       ```bash
       pip install torch==2.0.1 --extra-index-url https://download.pytorch.org/whl/${CUDA}
-      pip install torch-scatter torch-sparse torch_geometric -f https://data.pyg.org/whl/torch-2.0.1+${CUDA}.html
+      pip install torch-scatter torch-sparse -f https://data.pyg.org/whl/torch-2.0.1+${CUDA}.html
       ```

       where `${CUDA}` should be replaced by either `cpu`, `cu102`, `cu113`, or `cu115` depending on your PyTorch installation (`torch.version.cuda`).

 4. Ensure that you have a working tmx installation by running the entire test suite with

    ```bash
    pytest